steve2030/steve2030/README.md

 - 👋 Hi, I’m @Stephen Munyao Wambua, afull stack ssoftware developer
 - 👀 I’m interested in ...Software development,DeVopS, Infrastructure as a code
 - 🌱 I’m currently learning ..DevOps
-- 💞️ I’m looking to collaborate on ...python, django TYPESCRIPT, RUBY ON RAILS,REACT JS ,
+- 💞️ I’m looking to collaborate on ...Javascript, React, ReactNative, Ruby, Ruby on Rails.
-- 📫 How to reach me ...wambu2040@gmail.com
+- 📫 How to reach me ...phone: 0708092194 E-mail: wambu2040@gmail.com

 <!---
 steve2030/steve2030 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.